andyzhangx/demo/issues/azuredisk-issues.md

 | v1.13 | no such issue |

 **Work around**:
- - if k8s is trying to attach/detach a disk which does not exist, detach that disk manually
  - if there is attach disk failure for long time, restart controller manager may work
  - if there is disk not detached for long time, detach that disk manually